KaiDaLuck/EldenRingFarming/README.md

 In order to use v.6 you need to install the "keyboard" package.
 All versions only work if the "directkeys.py" file is in the same folder as the script.

+For those of you, who can't install keyboard:
+- Unzip keyboard.zip
+- Put the two folders in C:\Users\[USER]\AppData\Local\Programs\Python\Python310\Lib\site-packages
+- (Or where ever your python modules are installed.)

 Ingame requirements:
 - Hold the sacred relic sword in both hands
 - rebind "use skill" to 'J' in settings